Singapore Company Director

-In general, directors are appointed through an ordinary resolution passed during a general meeting, however, the specific manner of appointment is dictated by the memorandum and articles of association of the company.
+In general, company directors are appointed through an ordinary resolution passed during a general company meeting, however, the specific manner of appointment is dictated by the memorandum and articles of association of the company.

 An ordinary resolution is a decision voted on by the shareholders of the company.
 Before an ordinary resolution can be passed, it must receive at least 50% of the votes cast at the general meeting.
 A company can pass an ordinary resolution through a physical meeting or by written means.